Pha That Luang | Top choice Buddhist stupa in Laos

 The best time to visit the golden stupa

-Well, knowing the most suitable time to visit the temple is one of the most important tips travel to Pha That Luang.
-Try to come here when the Boun That Luang festival is organized (every November in the capital of Vientiane).
+Well, knowing the most suitable time to visit the temple is one of the most important tips traveling to Pha That Luang.
+You should come here when the Boun That Luang festival is organized (every November in the capital of Vientiane).
 This special event has always drawn thousands of locals and visitors around the world, so don’t miss it!

-The major event will be held at the stupa, where people are able to pray and show their respect to the temple as well as enjoy the beautiful parades, live music and the whole religious atmosphere.
+The major event will be held at the stupa.
+It is where people are able to pray and show their respect to the temple; as well as enjoy the beautiful parades, live music and the whole religious atmosphere.

-Spend some great time getting around and contemplate one of the most famous attractions in Vientiane, Pha That Luang, and for many good reasons.
+Spend some great time getting around and contemplate one of the most famous attractions for your Vientiane tour, Pha That Luang, and for many good reasons.
 Its beauty is just breathtaking that can make you speechless while sitting in peace to enjoy the great scenes ahead.